MicrosoftDocs/learn/learn-pr/azure/render-model-azure-remote-rendering-unity/includes/2-what-is-azure-remote-rendering.md

 - Design review for complex assemblies like truck engines.
 - Preoperative surgery planning.

-Bringing detail to life with 3D visualization helps designers, engineers, doctors, and students better understand complex information and make the right calls.
+Bringing detail to life with 3D visualization can help designers, engineers, doctors, and students better understand complex information and make the right calls.

 ## Decimation